spectrocloud/librarium/docs/docs-content/clusters/cluster-management/certificate-management.md

 - If you have a single-node control plane, this will cause a short period of downtime for the control plane components, meaning that cluster management availability will be temporarily impacted.
 However, your worker nodes will continue to operate normally in the meantime and their workloads will not be impacted.
-- If you have three nodes or more in your control plane, certificate renewal will not cause downtown for neither the control plane components nor worker nodes.
+- If you have three nodes or more in your control plane, certificate renewal will not cause downtime for neither the control plane components nor worker nodes.

 ## Limitations